Redistricting in Texas: Rising Republican power (1980s)

 In 1978, Republican Bill Clements was elected governor of Texas, ending Democrats' century-long hold of the office and their governmental trifecta.
-Republicans saw Clements' win as a vital tool to fight back against Democratic gerrymandering in the state.
+Republicans saw Clements' win as a vital tool to fight back against what they saw as Democratic gerrymandering in the state.
 This divided government caused many to foresee difficulty in the state's 1980 redistricting cycle, and the process attracted the attention of many prominent members of the U.S. House.
-The Legislature failed to adopt new congressional districts during the regular legislative session in 1981 due to conflict between liberal and conservative Democrats.
+The legislature failed to adopt new congressional districts during the regular legislative session in 1981 due to conflict between liberal and conservative Democrats.
 During a special session in 1981, conservative Democrats voted with Republicans on a plan supported by governor Clements.
 Most contentious during this session was the transfer of African-American voting precincts from District 5 to District 24 in the Dallas area.
 Though Republicans supported the establishment of the minority opportunity district, it was seen by many Democrats as a tactical political move to increase the Republican lean of the 5th District.
-The map that passed was intended to give Republicans three to four more seats in Texas' congressional delegation, as well as to give African Americans one more seat.
+The map that passed was intended to give Republicans three to four more seats in Texas's congressional delegation, as well as to give African Americans one more seat.

-The adopted congressional districts were challenged by the U.S. Department of Justice in a District Court in Upham v.
-Seamon.
-Under preclearance established by Section 5 of the Voting Rights Act of 1965, they asserted that the boundaries of District 15 and District 27 were racially gerrymandered.
-The court ruled in favor of the Department of Justice, and it drew its own map, which established two districts in Dallas County where African-Americans made up a substantial proportion of the voting-age population.
+The adopted congressional districts were challenged under preclearance by the Justice Department in Upham v.
+Seamon, asserting that the boundaries of District 15 and District 27 were racially gerrymandered.
+The court ruled in favor of the Department of Justice, and it drew its own map, which established two districts in Dallas County where African-Americans made up a substantial proportion, but not a majority, of the voting-age population.
 The case was appealed to the Supreme Court, and it remanded the case back to the District Court, but the ruling was made so close to the May primary election that the District Court's maps were allowed to stand for the 1982 elections.
-The Legislature modified other districts for the 1984 elections, keeping the court-modified districts in place.
+Clements and other Republicans criticized the court's decision as judicial activism.
+The legislature modified other districts for the 1984 elections, keeping the court-modified districts in place.

-The Texas Legislature passed legislative redistricting bills in 1981, but governor Clements vetoed the Senate map, and the State Supreme Court struck down the House map for violating the "county line rule."
+The Texas Legislature passed legislative redistricting bills in 1981, but governor Clements vetoed the state Senate map, and the State Supreme Court struck down the state House map for violating the "county line rule".
 The Legislative Redistricting Board drew maps for both chambers, which were challenged by lawsuits in Terrazas v.
 Clements.
 Additionally, the Justice Department blocked both maps for violating the Voting Rights Act.
-Given the imminence of the March primary, the courts allowed the Senate maps to be used for the 1982 elections, but it forced modifications to House districts in Bexar County and El Paso County.
-In 1983, the Legislature adopted the court's modified House maps into law.
-It also altered eight Senate districts to avoid a full reapportionment, which would have necessitated re-electing all senators in 1984.
+Given the imminence of the March primary, the courts allowed the state Senate maps to be used for the 1982 elections, but it forced modifications to state House districts in Bexar County and El Paso County.
+In 1983, the legislature adopted the court's modified state House map into law.
+It also altered eight state Senate districts but avoided a full reapportionment, which would have necessitated re-electing all senators in 1984.
 The courts approved both plans.